 No. Any such requirement would violate Title IX.
 The university may provide information to its students about the availability of an alternative program or course, but it may not pressure a pregnant student to attend that program.
 A pregnant student must be allowed to remain in her regular classes and school if she so chooses.

-No. You only need to inform the university of your pregnancy status if you are seeking academic accommodations related to pregnancy.
-If you are seeking accommodations please contact the Title IX office for more information and assistance.
+No. You only need to inform the university of your pregnancy status if you are seeking academic adjustments related to pregnancy.
+If you are seeking supportive measures please contact the Title IX office for more information and assistance.

 - Excused absences